-The engagement of Pay Governance included a review of our 2012 peer group.
+The engagement of Pay Governance included a review of our 2014 peer group.
 Our peer companies were selected based upon a review of organizations that have similar industry focus (insurance companies in the property and casualty segment, including companies with a workers' compensation line of business), financial size (gross and net written premiums), market capitalization, returns (return on equity, total shareholder return) and financial performance (combined ratio and net income).
-Other than the elimination of two companies from our 2012 peer group, the peer group recommended by Pay Governance and approved by the Compensation Committee for 2013 is identical to the group used in 2012.
-In this regard, Harleysville Group, Inc. was eliminated from the peer group because it was acquired by Nationwide Mutual Insurance Company, and Erie Indemnity Company was eliminated to improve the comparability of the group.
+Pay Governance recommended removing Towers Group, Inc. because it was in the process of being acquired.
+Pay Governance then concluded that the peer group, as revised, was appropriate for compensation benchmarking purposes based on the Company's competitors, potential talent pool, market and performance.
+Pay Governance then recommended this group as the 2015 peer group, which was then approved by the Compensation Committee.

-The companies in the 2013 peer group were as follows:
+The companies in the 2015 peer group were as follows: